 - Return to the CaliberMind dashboard and click Save & Test.
 CaliberMind will take it from here and sync your data from your Salesforce account.

-There are two ways to limit the data that we extract from your Salesforce account.
-You can either disable tables in the CaliberMind dashboard or limit the connecting user in Salesforce.
+There are 2 ways to limit the data that we extract from your Salesforce account.
+You can either disable tables in the CaliberMind dashboard or limit the connected user in Salesforce

 Option 1.
 Disable tables in the CaliberMind dashboard